ClickHouse/clickhouse-docs/docs/en/manage/security/aws-privatelink.md

 ## Shift network traffic to VPC Endpoint
 :::note
-this step switches network traffic direction from Internet to VPC Endpoint.
+This step switches network traffic from traveliing over the Internet to using the VPC Endpoint.
 :::

 Before this step: